raspereza/HtoAA/README.md

 ```

-which plots expected median and observed upper limits on `sigma(pp->H+X)*BR(H->aa->4tau)/sigma(pp->H+X,SM)`.
+which plots expected median and observed upper limits on the signal strength (mu) defined as `mu=sigma(pp->H+X)*BR(H->aa->4tau)/sigma(pp->H+X,SM)`.
 Before unblinding the data the input parameter `bool blindData` is recommended to be set to true, which instructs the macro to hide the observed limits.
 If datacards are produced with data replaced by background-only Azimov dataset, the observed limits should be equal to the median expected ones.

 # Running maximum likelihood fits
 Maximum likelihood fits can be run either on data or on the Asimov dataset with predefined signal strength.